 The Practical Driving Test lasts between 38 and 40 minute, and is undertaken on a variety of roads with varying speed limits and different road layouts.
 The purpose of the test is to ensure that you are capable of driving safely on your own, whilst obeying the rules of The Highway Code, and Traffic Laws.
 The current Driving Test fee is £62.

 You will be asked to perform one, out of a possible four manoeuvres.

 You may also be asked to perform an Emergency Stop (about one in three candidates are asked to do this).

-During the test, the examiner will give give you clear instructions about where to drive, however for about 10 minutes you will be asked to drive independently.
-The examiner will either ask you to follow a set of road signs, or will give you a set of verbal directions to follow.
-You may get a combination of both.
+During the test, the examiner will give give you clear instructions about where to drive, however for about 20 minutes you will be asked to drive independently.
+In four out of five tests for the Independent Drive, the examiner will ask you to follow the instructions from a SatNav.
+In one out of five tests, the examiner will ask you to follow a set of road signs.
 The idea behind the Independent Drive, is to check how you cope with driving whilst checking for turnings and signs.
 It is the closest thing to actual “real” driving on the test.

 During the test, the examiner will mark down any driving faults that you make:

 There are three types of driving test fault:

 During your test, you are allowed to make up to fifteen Driving Faults, however, you will not pass if you exceed this number, OR if you commit ANY Serious or Dangerous Faults.

 At the end of the test, the examiner will tell you the result.
 If you have passed, he/she